GoogleCloudPlatform/cloud-foundation-toolkit/config-connector/solutions/iam/kpt/pubsub-subscription/README.md

 # NAME
   pubsub-subscription
 # SYNOPSIS
-  This package configures permissions for a pubsub subscription by creating an IAMPolicyMember resource.
+  This package creates a pubsub subscription and configures permissions for it by creating an IAMPolicyMember resource.
 # CONSUMPTION
   Download the package using [kpt](https://googlecontainertools.github.io/kpt/):
   ```